 Another comic shows Reggie eating some dinner Ronnie's cooked for him, but he finds it inedible; so he dumps the whole plateful into the dog's dish, then tells Ronnie that the food was superb.
 A moment later, the dog sniffs at the food in his dish—and picks up his dish with one paw and empties the whole lot back into Reggie's plate.

 Ms. Beazly, the lunch lady.
-Students who eat from the high school caf0 are inevitably shown later doubled over in poisoned agony.
+Students who eat at the cafeteria are inevitably shown later doubled over in poisoned agony.
 One case of stomach cramps she was blamed for, though, was actually the result of some stickers popular around the Riverdale High students; their glue was toxic enough to cause them.
 When Archie with Professor Flutesnoot's help proves this one time she was innocent Mr. Weatherbee is quick to reinstate her—and Ms. Beazly gives Archie a gourmet-level meal in thanks for a chage.

 Olive from The Beano (she's a "School Dinner-lady", who is a Lethal Chef subtype of her own).
 Her "Tea" was actually a highly-reactive acid-like corrosive; her oxtail soup moos and flicks its tail; the skin on her custard couldn't be broken with a pickaxe, and so on.

 In one particularly badly-written issue, Alfred took skill levels in lethal chef.
 He ran out of baking soda, so he used salt instead.